fkaduk/kobodeck/README.md

 The last path is the default output directory (`Output.Path` in the config) - adjust if you changed it.

-## development
+## Development

 Check the Makefile for common operations.

-### testing
+### Testing

-Due to kobodeck's simplicity and high integration - it only works with readeck and on kobo devices - the focus is on e2e testing.
+Due to Kobodeck's simplicity and high integration - it only works with Readeck and on Kobo devices - the focus is on end-to-end testing.

 A Kobo device is simulated in a VM (ARMv7 QEMU) and the main functionality is tested.